developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

  * Processing-mode settings (decoder type, text-type, etc.)
  * Select at least three "Anchor Elements" (explained below)

-> **Save work often!** Template Builder does not automatically save changes.
-Unsaved changes will be lost if the screen is dismissed or the session timeout is reached.
+> **Save work often!** Unsaved changes could be lost if the screen is dismissed or a session timeout is reached.

 ### Select Anchor Elements
 In addition its use of Document border dimensions, SimulScan uses Fields, company logos or other unique attributes of a Document to positively identify it and determine its orientation relative to the scanner (i.e. whether it's upside down).
 Optionally, Anchor Elements can contain data to be acquired, such as a barcode or image.
 Zebra recommends that at least two Anchor Elements be identified in accordance with the guidelines below.